-The school will fulfil its statutory duty in notifying the local authority when removing a pupil's name from the admission's register outside of the normal transition points.
-We will make reasonable enquiries to establish the whereabouts of the child jointly with the local authority before deleting their name from the register.
-We will also notify the local authority within five days of adding a pupil's name at a non-standard transition point.
+The college will fulfil its statutory duty in notifying the local authority when removing a students name from the admission's register outside of the normal transition points.
+We will make reasonable enquiries to establish the whereabouts of the child jointly with the local authority before removing their name from the register.
+We will also notify the local authority within five days of adding a students name at a nonstandard transition point.

-When one of our pupils goes missing from home or care we will contribute to the police and local authority's efforts to identify and locate the child by completing the Grab Pack for a Missing Children.
+When one of our students goes missing from home or care we will contribute to the police and local authority's efforts to identify and locate the child by completing the Grab Pack for a Missing Children.
 For further guidance see Children missing education